njevtic22/instrument-shop/shop-api/sparkjava-context/README.md

 }
 ```

-When creating endpoints with `createEndpoints(new BlogController())` method, sparkjava-context will log all created endpoints in same
+When creating endpoints with `createEndpoints(...)` method, sparkjava-context will log all created endpoints in same
 order they are matched.
 For the above example log output is:

 ```